jplhanna/TBD/trial/README.md

-## This folder contains some algorithms we implement for the website
+## This folder contains some algorithms we tried for the website

 ### WordDescription Part